Compression Garments & Stockings

-Compression stockings may be a daunting task for some: patients with lower back problems, arthritic fingers or a large abdomen might find difficult getting these stockings on, especially when their doctor prescribed a higher strength compression garment.
-This sometimes leads to a decrease in patient compliance with wearing the item simply because they can’t get it on and they don’t have someone at home to help them.
+Compression stockings may be a daunting task for some: patients with lower back problems, arthritic fingers or a large abdomen might find it difficult getting these stockings on, especially when their doctor prescribed a higher strength compression garment.
+This sometimes leads to a decrease in patient compliance with wearing the item simply because they can’t get it on, and they don’t have someone at home to help them.

 One solution to this is using a compression garment applicator device.
 There are many devices available to help